HeminRahimi/Verilog_Implementations/CFO_estimation/Readme.md

 - If using a different version of VIVADO, you may need to redesign IPs based on your current version.

-- A MATLAB (live) script file for this project has been included in the project.
+- A MATLAB script for this project has been included in the project.
 You can use the MATLAB file to generate data.

 **Features:**
 - Accurate carrier frequency offset estimation